The Ultimate Guide to the Best Wildlife Safari in Africa: Parks and Safaris

 Erindi Private Game Reserve

-Erindi Private Game Reserve is a spectacular place because of its rich ecosystem, with the highlights being stunning landscapes and an abundance of wildlife.
+Erindi Game Reserve is a spectacular place because of its rich ecosystem, with the highlights being stunning landscapes and an abundance of wildlife.
 If it’s photography, take advantage of the early morning or late afternoon guided tours.
 Check out the Cheetah, leopard or guide walking tour.

 Erindi has 28 reintegrated cheetahs that many don’t flee if approached too closely.
 Yet use caution they are wild animals after all.